What to do when you are running out of stock on Amazon

 Hero Image with Text

-Some report that this method works even better than closing the listing because of suppression is a stronger form of getting the product out of Amazon’s catalog.
+Some report that this method works even better than closing the listing because suppression is a stronger form of removing the product from Amazon’s catalog.

 Pros: By closing listing you are preventing a low CTR to your product